Dominican Republic: Foreign relations

 The Dominican Republic has a close relationship with the United States, and has close cultural ties with the Commonwealth of Puerto Rico, and other states and jurisdictions of the United States.

 The Dominican Republic's relationship with neighbouring Haiti is strained over mass Haitian migration to the Dominican Republic, with citizens of the Dominican Republic blaming the Haitians for increased crime and other social problems.
 The Dominican Republic is an observer member of the Organisation Internationale de la Francophonie.

 The Dominican Republic has a free trade agreement with the United States, Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua via the Dominican Republic-Central America Free Trade Agreement and an economic partnership agreement with the European Union and the Caribbean Community via the Caribbean Forum.

-Dominican Republic is the 97th most peaceful country in the world, according to the 2024 Global Peace Index.
+The Dominican Republic is the 89th most peaceful country in the world, according to the 2026 Global Peace Index.